Review code with pull requests

 Select the link to go to a page where you can enter your pull request details and create the pull request.

-Create pull requests from any branch from the Pull Request tab in the Code view on the web.
+Create pull requests from any branch from the Pull Request page on the web.

 Select New pull request in the upper right to go to a page where you can enter your pull request details and create the pull request.
 Pick the branch you wish to have reviewed and the branch you want to merge the changes into, such as the master branch.